 Renter Insurance Checklist

 If you rent a house or apartment, your landlord's insurance will only cover the costs of repairing the building if there is a fire or other disaster.
-You need your own coverage, known as renter or tenants insurance in order to financially protect yourself and your belongings.
+You need your own coverage, known as renter or tenant's insurance to financially protect yourself and your belongings.

 COVERAGE FOR PERSONAL POSSESSIONS